justtheimpaler/debbie/README.md

 - Supports project-wide configuration and also team member-specific configuration.
 - Embraces separate databases model (one per team member), as well as unique centralized database model.
 - Can be used in a headless mode in an automated environment for testing or building the application.
 - Supports Oracle, DB2, PostgrSQL, SQL Server, MariaDB, MySQL, SAP ASE, H2, HyperSQL, Derby.
-Most other  databases should be supported through JDBC, but are not tested.
+Other databases should be supported through JDBC, but are not tested.

 ## Example